 Financial stability is apparently the new hot reason to tighten monetary policy, and in this article for Quartz I go in on some reasons for why this is a horrible idea.
-An excerpt

 Janet Yellen’s confirmation hearing showed signs that US monetary policy will soon adopt a third mandate.
 She said: “Overall, the Federal Reserve has sharpened its focus on financial stability and is taking that goal into consideration when carrying out its responsibilities for monetary policy.”
 While Yellen has traditionally downplayed this mission, the December FOMC meeting minutes also revealed a growing chorus of FOMC participants who believe that monetary policy should do more than just ensure full employment and price stability.
 Rather, they believe that monetary policy should look out for bubbles and pop them before they jeopardize financial stability.